Rohan121002/Project/Readme.md

    This creates a new block.
 Transactions are added to block when thy are in a multiple of 3.
 It creates a header which includes an index, timestamp, previous hash, and merkle root.
  ### create_transaction
   This function is essencially used to create a transaction.
 The traansaction done is this fucntion is only between distributor and client.
-  It takes following inputs to create a transactuion:
+  It takes following inputs to create a transaction:<br>
-    1 buyer id
+    1- buyer id<br>
-    2 seller id
+    2- seller id<br>
-    3 product id
+    3- product id<br>
-    4 number of product
+    4 number of product<br>

   It takes the disributor's verdict where he is initiating the transaction with sign or wothout sigh We also do the lie detection in this function which is as follows:
-    1 if client verdict is YES which means he as received the transaction and at this point there is also distributor signature on transaction then the transaction is successfully executed
+    1 if client verdict is YES which means he as received the transaction and at this point there is also distributor signature on transaction then the transaction is successfully executed.
-    2 if above is not true and client verdict is No and signature is present then client is lying and hence the stakes fo client would be reduced
+    2 if above is not true and client verdict is No and signature is present then client is lying and hence the stakes fo client would be reduced.
-    3 if above all is not true and client verdict is NO and there is no distributor signature than the seller is lying ans hence stakes of buyer are reduced if successfully completing the transaction if the total number of transaction in the transaction list is multiple of 3 than the block is given to mine
+    3 if above all are not true and client verdict is NO and there is no distributor signature than the seller is lying ans hence stakes of buyer are reduced  if successfully completing the transaction if the total number of transaction in the transaction list is multiple of 3 than the block is given to mine
   <!-- This function takes the buyer id, seller id, product id and number of products.
 The transaction created is between a distributor and a client.
   The transaction also stores the time of transaction.
 Also it takes the signature of the sender.
   This function implements the lie detection feature. -->